 3. Interviews for the selection of PhD candidates are scheduled twice per year, in spring and in autumn.
 As an exception, additional interview dates may be scheduled.

 The PhD candidate and the supervisor commit themselves to open and cooperative collaboration for the successful realization of the doctoral studies.
 Both agree to abide by the regulations of good scientific practice that are specified in detail within the FLI Rules of Good Scientific Practice.
-The publication of results and the submission of the thesis have to be mutually agreed upon by the supervisor and the PhD student.
+The publication of results and the submission of the thesis have to be mutually agreed upon by the supervisor and the PhD candidate.